 Cause and risk factors: Why does shingles develop?

 It is yet unknown why varicella-zoster viruses, which have been “dormant” for a long time, awaken at a certain time and become active.
 However, it is known which factors can promote such an awakening.
 These are factors that weaken the immune system, making it difficult for the body to defend itself against the shingles virus.
-Here are a few examples:
+Here are some examples:

 - congenital immunodeficiencies